 Many fans of slow cooking like to try different ways of using their crockpot.
 First, they might experiment with soups and stews, and then later want to find out how to make baked goods such as bread, cakes, desserts, or even black garlic in there.

 Yes, the surprising fact is that crockpots can really have many different uses.
-And once you have been using it for a while and experimented with different foods you might be wondered what you can use to line your crockpot to seal in all the flavors and make cleanup even easier.
+And once you have been using it for a while and experimented with different foods you might be wondering what you can use to line your crockpot to seal in all the flavors and make cleanup even easier.

 Can you use Ziploc bags in the crockpot?
 Can you use baking paper or foil in there?
 Are there slow cooker liners I can buy?